Minimum Distance Summaries for Robust Neural Posterior Estimation: Introduction

-Our robust SBI approach aligns the data distribution and observations with a robust divergence, which we select as the maximum mean discrepancy (MMD) with a bounded characteristic kernel \cite{grettonKernelTwoSampleTest2012}, providing a robust, model-free objective for addressing misspecification.
-In order to provide a fast and lightweight estimation of the summary-conditional data distribution, we use a random Fourier feature approximation \cite{rahimiRandomFeaturesLargeScale2007} which reduces the estimation to a regression problem, and yields a lightweight plug-in robustification that is fully decoupled from the amortized inference engine.
+Our robust SBI approach aligns the data distribution and observations through a robust divergence, which we select as the maximum mean discrepancy (MMD) with a bounded characteristic kernel \citep{grettonKernelTwoSampleTest2012}, providing a robust, model-free objective for addressing misspecification.
+In order to provide a fast and lightweight estimation of the summary-conditional data distribution, we use a random Fourier feature approximation \citep{rahimiRandomFeaturesLargeScale2007} which reduces the estimation to a regression problem, and yields a lightweight post-hoc robust method that is fully decoupled from the amortized inference approach.
 Additionally, since misspecification is rarely known a priori, we use the same MMD objective as a misspecification sensitive diagnostic, only invoking test-time adaptation when misspecification is detected.